 Leadership failure at the senior level is treated, in most organizations, as an individual problem with an individual cause.
 The leader did not adapt.
 The culture did not fit.
 The execution did not follow the strategy.
 These accounts are accurate as descriptions of what happened.
 They are inadequate as explanations of why it was predictable, and they are useless as guides to preventing the next one.

 The mismatch is predictable.
-So is the cost of not asking the prior question.
+So is the cost of leaving the target undrawn.

 The category error that produces this output is specific: treating leadership effectiveness as an individual attribute when the evidence shows it is a relational property, determined by the interaction between a person and a specific organizational situation.
 That error reproduces at the individual level in personality assessment used to predict contextual fit, at the organizational level in generic competency frameworks designed to apply everywhere and precise enough to apply nowhere in particular, and at the systems level in succession and development processes calibrated to what capable leadership looks like generally rather than what this situation demands.
 The error is consistent.
 The failure pattern is consistent for the same reason: same vocabulary in the post-mortem, same explanations, different organization.

-The upstream solution is not a new methodology.
-It is a prior question: what does capable leadership actually require in this organizational context, at this point?
-That question must be answered before any candidate is assessed, before any framework is applied, before the search firm is briefed.
-Answering it requires a structured account of the organizational context - the ownership and governance dynamic, the business cycle position, the organizational health state, the specific inflection point the incoming leader will face.
-That account does not replace individual capability assessment.
-It determines what the individual capability assessment should be evaluating, which changes what the process looks for and what it finds.
+The solution is not a new methodology.
+It is to draw the target.
+What does capable leadership actually require in this organizational situation?
+Answering it means specifying the demand the way the candidate is already specified: the ownership and governance dynamic, the business cycle position, the organizational health state, the inflection point the incoming leader will face, set down with enough definition to be tested and to be wrong.
+That specification does not replace individual capability assessment.
+It tells the assessment what it is aiming at, which changes what the process looks for and what it finds.

 The organizations that have most recently paid the cost of the mismatch are not, in most cases, the ones that will change their selection process because of it.
-The post-mortem produces the familiar vocabulary, the process is refined at the margins, and the next appointment begins from the same starting point.
-The prior question goes unasked because the process is already underway, because the contextual demand is uncomfortable to specify, because the generic framework is available and the specific one requires a conversation no one has been asked to initiate.
+The post-mortem produces the familiar vocabulary, the process is refined at the margins, and the next appointment aims as carefully as the last at a target no one drew.
+The demand goes unspecified because the generic framework is available and the specific one is uncomfortable to write, and because a target drawn in the open can be judged when the appointment fails.

 The mismatch is predictable.
-So is the cost of not asking the prior question - paid later, and by more people than those who made the appointment.
+So is the cost of leaving the target undrawn, which is paid later, and by more people than those who made the appointment.

 Continue reading offline